itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ## 6.7 OEDevice

-Add an OEDevice solver to current project with the code `type='AFDE'`.
+Incorporate an OEDevice solver into the current project using the code `type='OEDevice'`.

 ```python
 add(